zepliu/zepliu.github.io/research.md

 In this line of research, I am interested in how people adapt their syntactic expectations and fine-tune syntactic preferences based on syntactic, semantic, and prosodic cues during sentence comprehension.

+- Lin, C. J. C. & **Liu, Z.** (2024).
+Can Semantics and Prosody Facilitate a Syntactically Unlikely Parse?
+Talk presentation at *FOSS-15: The 15th Workshop on Formal Syntax and Semantics*, Taipei, Taiwan.
+October 12-13.

 - **Liu, Z.**, Xin, C., & Lin, C. J. C. (2024).
 Usefulness of prosodic cues in parsing: Evidence from a novel cross-modal maze task.
-Poster presented at *the 37th Annual Conference on Human Sentence Processing*, University of Michigan, Ann Arbor, MI, US.
+Poster presentation at *the 37th Annual Conference on Human Sentence Processing*, University of Michigan, Ann Arbor, MI, US.
 May 16-18.
 [PDF](https://zepliu.github.io/assets/pdf/HSP24.pdf)

 - **Liu, Z.** & Lin, C. J. C. (2023).
 Greater prediction error does not lead to better syntactic adaptation: Evidence from Chinese ambiguity resolution.
 Poster presented at *the 29th Architectures and Mechanisms for Language Processing* (AMLaP-2023), Donostia-San Sebastian, Spain, August 31-September 2.